dmitriy-kiriyenko/morgan/README.md

 ### Managing custom cookbooks

-The `cookbooks` directory in your repository is used **only** for cookbooks managed by librarian.
+The `vendor-cookbooks` directory in your repository is used **only** for cookbooks managed by librarian.
 This directory is ignored by git and it's really bad idea to change anything inside this directory.
-To manage your custom cookbooks you should place them into `vendor-cookbooks` directory and put them under the version control.
+To manage your custom cookbooks you should place them into `cookbooks` directory and put them under the version control.

 `knife` is setup automatically to look for your cookbooks in both directories.
-The `vendor-cookbooks` directory has higher priority so when you'd run `bin/knife cookbook create foo` cookbook would be created in vendored directory.
+The `cookbooks` directory has higher priority so when you'd run `bin/knife cookbook create foo` cookbook would be created in this directory.

 ## Roles